MarkLopes11/gemini_assistant/README.md

-Gemini assistant that asnwers in text and voice, takes input in text
+Gemini assistant that answers in text and voice, takes input in text